r-zip/ip-omp/README.md

 ./script/sparse_recovery_plots.sh
 ```

-Due to the way things are saved, these scripts will consume a lot of disk space (> 1 TB).
+Due to the way things are saved, these scripts will consume a lot of disk space (≈900 GB).
 We are working on lightening this disk usage.

 ### Finer-Grained Scripts
 To run a smaller subset of experiments, you can use the `ip_omp/simulations.py` CLI: